List of original Shortland Street characters

 The following is a list of the 16 original regular characters from the long-running TVNZ soap opera Shortland Street.
-Envisioned by the show's creator Caterina De Nave alongside Jason Daniel, Ken Catran, amongst others, the characters were meant to demonstrate workers in a busy domesticated city, working in a private medical clinic.
+Envisioned by the show's creator Caterina De Nave alongside Jason Daniel and Ken Catran, amongst others, the characters were meant to demonstrate workers in a busy domestic city, working in a private medical clinic.
 They utilized the characters to not only portray a large range of nationalities, but also reach out to several different age and gender demographics.